bruneaug/DShield-SIEM/Troubleshooting/ELK_VMware_Workstation.md

 The IP to use from filebeat to connect to ELK is the actual IP for the host not the NAT IP<br>
 If the host IP is 192.168.25.5 and the NAT is 192.168.175.35, filebeat IP is going to be **192.168.25.5** to connect to logstash.<br>

+### Cloud Sensor Setup - Filebeat -> Home Router -> Logstash
+To connect from a cloud sensor to your local (i.e Home ELK Stack), you need to do the following:
+- Configure the home router to NAT to your ELK Stack local IP address<br>
+- Use the router IP address (I would recommend adding a hostname to your home IP in case it changes) from your sensor to connect to your home router<br>
+- Final connection should look like this: sensor -> NAT Router IP -> ELK Stack

 ### Troubleshooting Remote Access to 5044
 If unable to connect via filebeat test, check to see if Windows Defender is blocking access to the VM.<br>
 Disable the firewall and re-run the filebeat test to see if it still fails.
 If it fails, there might be an <br>